USA Network: MCA/Paramount ownership (1981–1994) and Time ownership (1981–1987)

 Between 1984 and 1986, however, USA's programming focus began shifting away from sports, and shifted towards general entertainment programs not found on broadcast stations, including some less common network drama series, situation comedies and cartoons.
 Nevertheless, the network would still focus on airing World Wrestling Federation programs.

 For the 1985–1986 season, the channel had four hours of original and exclusive shows.
 One original series from the 1985–1986 season was the comedy Check It Out!.
 USA, wanting to become the flagship cable channel and compete directly with the broadcast networks, committed to 26 half-hours of part exclusive off-broadcast network and part original programming for the 1986–1987 season at an increase of $30 million.
 In one case, the channel picked up Airwolf for 58 off-network episodes, while commissioning 24 new episodes without the original cast.

 One tradition on USA was an afternoon lineup of game show reruns mixed in with several original low-budget productions that aired over the years.
 It began in October 1984 with reruns of The Gong Show and Make Me Laugh.
 In September 1985, the network began airing its first original game show, a revival of the mid-1970s game show Jackpot; two more original game shows, Love Me, Love Me Not, and a revival of the 1980 series Chain Reaction, were added in September 1986.
-More shows were progressively added soon afterward such as The Joker's Wild, Tic-Tac-Dough, Press Your Luck, High Rollers, and Hollywood Squares (with John Davidson as its "Square-Master", or host), along with Wipeout, Face the Music, and Name That Tune.
+More shows were progressively added soon afterward such as The Joker's Wild, Tic-Tac-Dough, Press Your Luck, High Rollers, and Hollywood Squares (hosted by John Davidson), along with Wipeout, Face the Music, and Name That Tune.
 In June 1987, the channel debuted another original game show, Bumper Stumpers (all four USA original game shows in this era were taped in Canada).
 When it began, the game-show block ran for an hour, but it expanded significantly the following year.
 By 1989, the network ran game shows Monday through Fridays from noon to 5:00 p.m. eastern.
 USA also aired late night reruns of Procter & Gamble soap operas The Edge Of Night from August 5, 1985, to January 19, 1989, along with Search For Tomorrow from 1987 until the summer of 1989.
 In January 1989, USA debuted USA Up All Night, a showcase of low-budget feature films that aired as part of its weekend overnight schedule.
 Up All Night became a cult favorite among viewers for the comedic wraparound segments that were usually shown during breaks leading into (and sometimes, out of) commercials and between films that were hosted by comedian Gilbert Gottfried and model/actress Rhonda Shear, the latter of whom had replaced original co-host Caroline Schlitt in 1991.
 Though this program was discontinued on March 7, 1998, late-night movie telecasts on USA continued to be branded under the "Up All Night" banner until 2002.